Lighthouses of Sudan

 white flash every 5 s.
 50 m (165 ft) concrete tower with lantern and gallery,

 attached to a 2-story concrete crew quarters.
+5th order Fresnel lens in use.
 Fog horn (3 s blast every 30

 s).
 Clifton Beard's photo is above, Jonathan Proud has posted numerous photos,

 another nice photo is available, Colin Jones has a 2007 photo,